DailyOtterBot/OtterBotDiscord/README.md

 ## Bugs or Suggestions:
 If you have found a bug, or have a suggestion, please reach out using the [Issues Tab](https://github.com/DailyOtterBot/OtterBotDiscord/issues).

 <br/><br/>
+## Troubleshooting:
+- Ensure OtterBot has the correct [channel permissions](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ#h_01FFTW0BY5PDYV8YKSAWHJKR3T).
+It needs to be able to ```View Channel```, ```Send Messages```, and ```Embed Links```.
+- Ensure users have access to use slash commands in their [role permissions](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ#h_01FFTVYZ40ZBHKZWTN1N8WPDTG).
+- Ensure there aren't issues with Discord or our servers by running ```/ping```.
+The lower the number the better.
+If the number is in the thousands, there are likely server errors that will be fixed shortly.
+- If you're still having issues, please reach out using the [Issues Tab](https://github.com/DailyOtterBot/OtterBotDiscord/issues).

+<br/><br/>
 ## Command List: